Santa Cruz de Tenerife: Nightlife

-Culture

 Carnival

 During the Carnival of Santa Cruz de Tenerife, thousands of people take to the streets each year for over a week.
 On 18 January 1980 it was declared a Fiesta of International Tourist Interest by the Secretary of State for Tourism, and is one of the world's largest carnivals.
 At present, the Carnival of Santa Cruz hopes to become a World Heritage Site.